-At the Supreme Court of Appeals continued and held at Charleston, Kanawha County, on January 29, 2025, the following order was made and entered:
+At the Supreme Court of Appeals continued and held at Charleston, Kanawha County, on March 20, 2025, the following order was made and entered:

-RE: REQUEST FOR PUBLIC COMMENT ON AMENDMENTS TO RULE 26 OF THE WEST VIRGINIA RULES OF JUVENILE PROCEDURE, No. 25-58
+RE: APPROVAL OF AMENDMENTS TO RULE 26 OF THE WEST VIRGINIA RULES OF JUVENILE PROCEDURE, No. 25-58

 Under Article VIII, §§ 1 and 3 of the West Virginia Constitution, the Court has jurisdiction to promulgate court rules.
-By that authority, the Court has considered a proposed amendment to Rule 26 of the West Virginia Rules of Juvenile Procedure regarding juvenile competency proceedings for delinquency cases.
+By that authority, the Court has considered amendments to Rule 26 of the West Virginia Rules of Juvenile Procedure regarding juvenile competency proceedings for delinquency cases.
+By order entered on January 29, 2025, the Court published the proposed amendments for public comment for a period of thirty days.
+No comments were filed.

-Upon consideration and review, the Court is of the opinion that the following proposed amendments to Rule 26 of the West Virginia Rules of Juvenile Procedure should be published for a period of public comment for 30 days.
-Comments may be filed in writing with the office of the clerk on or before February 28, 2025.
-Additions are indicated by underscoring, and deletions are indicated by strike-through.
+Upon consideration and review, the Court is of the opinion that the following proposed amendments to Rule 26 of the West Virginia Rules of Juvenile Procedure should be, and are, adopted.
+The amendments are adopted as set forth below.
+Deletions are indicated by strike-through.
+Additions are indicated by underscoring,